Website security has never been more critical. Hackers, ransomware, and denial of service attacks are all concerns for modern business websites.

-For example, StudioPress Sites has proprietary technology in place for this.
-It’s an “always on” intrusion prevention technology that works continuously to keep your WordPress install safe from vulnerabilities, intrusions, and exploits.
+Good WordPress hosting will probably have some kind of proprietary technology in place for this — something like an “always on” intrusion prevention technology that works continuously to keep your WordPress install safe from vulnerabilities, intrusions, and exploits.

-You would be wise to ask your host how they handle DDoS attacks, and you should hope they have a detailed explanation like what I just provided above about StudioPress Sites.
+You would be wise to ask your host how they handle DDoS attacks, and you should hope they have a detailed explanation.

 DDoS attacks are a serious problem, and they need to be treated with serious solutions.